Getting Started with Blazor Server App

 • Ensure you’re in the project root directory where your .csproj file is located.

-• Run the following command to install a Syncfusion.Blazor.Navigations and Syncfusion.Blazor.Themes NuGet package and ensure all dependencies are installed.
+• Run the following commands to install the Syncfusion.Blazor.Grid and Syncfusion.Blazor.Themes NuGet packages and ensure all dependencies are installed.

 dotnet restore